-- (a) The term "harassment" as used in this policy means a continuous pattern of intentional behavior that takes place on school property, on a school bus, or at a schoolsponsored function including, but not limited to, written, electronic, verbal, or physical acts that are reasonably perceived as being motivated by any characteristic of a student, or by the association of a student with an individual who has a particular characteristic, if the characteristic falls into one of the categories of personal characteristic set forth in Section 3(b) below.
-To constitute harassment, a pattern of behavior may do any of the following: - Place a student in reasonable fear of harm to his or her person or damage to his or her property. - Have the effect of substantially interfering with the educational performance, opportunities, or benefits of a student. - Have the effect of substantially disrupting or interfering with the orderly operation of the school. - Have the effect of creating a hostile environment in the school, on school property, on a school bus, or at a school-sponsored function. - Have the effect of being sufficiently severe, persistent, or pervasive enough to create an intimidating, threatening, or abusive educational environment for a student. - (b) The term "violence" as used in this policy means the infliction of physical force by a student with the intent to cause injury to another student or damage to the property of another student. - (c) The term "threat of violence" as used in this policy means an expression of intention to inflict injury or damage that is made by a student and directed to another student. - (d) The term "intimidation" as used in this policy means a threat or other action that is intended to cause fear or apprehension in a student, especially for the purpose of coercing or deterring the student from participating in or taking advantage of any school program, benefit, activity or opportunity for which the student is or would be eligible. - (e) The term "student" as used in this policy means a student who is enrolled in the Mobile County School System.
+- (a) "Bullying" means a continuous pattern of intentional behavior on or off of school property, on a school bus, or at a school-sponsored function including, but not limited to, cyberbullying or written, electronic, verbal, or physical actions that are reasonably perceived as being motivated by any characteristic of a student, or by the association of a student with an individual who has a particular characteristic, if the characteristic falls into one of the categories of personal characteristics contained in this policy.
+To constitute bullying, a pattern of behavior may do any of the following: - Have the effect of substantially interfering with the educational performance, opportunities, or benefits of a student. - Have the effect of substantially disrupting or interfering with the orderly operation of the school. - Have the effect of creating a hostile environment in the school, on school property, on a school bus, or at a school-sponsored function. - Have the effect of being sufficiently severe, persistent, or pervasive enough to create an intimidating, threatening, or abusive educational environment for a student. - (b) "Hostile environment" means the perception by an affected student that the conduct of another student constitutes a threat of violence or bullying and that the conduct is objectively severe or pervasive enough that a reasonable person, under the circumstances, would agree that the conduct constitutes bullying, threat of assault, or assault.

-Section 3.
-Description of Behavior Expected of Students.
+- (c) "Violence" means the unjustified infliction of physical force by a student with the intent to cause injury to another student or damage to the property of another student. - (d) "Threat" means a statement of an intention to inflict pain, injury, damage, or other hostile action to cause fear of harm.
+The intention may be communicated through an electronic, written, verbal, or physical act to cause fear, mental distress, or interference in the school environment.
+The intention may be expressly stated or implied and the person communicating the threat has the ability to carry out the threat. - (e) "Threat of violence" means an unjustified expression of intention to inflict injury or damage that is made by a student and directed to another student. - (f) "Intimidation" means an unjustified threat or other action that is intended to cause fear or apprehension in a student. - (g) "Student" as used in this policy means a person who is enrolled in the Mobile County Public School System.

-- (a) Students are expected to treat other students with courtesy, respect, and dignity and comply with the Student Handbook and Code of Conduct.
-Students are expected and required (1) to comply with the requirements of law, policy, regulation, and rules prohibiting harassment, violence, or intimidation; (2) to refrain from inflicting or threatening to inflict violence, injury, or damage to the person or property of another student; and (3) to refrain from placing another student in fear of being subjected to violence, injury, or damage when such actions or threats are reasonably perceived as being motivated by any personal characteristic of the student that is identified in this policy.
+Section 3: Description of Behavior Expected of Students

-- (b) Violence, threats of violence, harassment, and intimidation are prohibited and will be subject to disciplinary consequences and sanctions if the perpetrator of such action is found to have based the prohibited action on one or more of the following personal characteristics of the victim of such conduct:
+- (a) Students are expected to treat other students with courtesy, respect, and dignity and comply with the Student Code of Conduct.
+Students are expected and required (1) to comply with the requirements of law, policy, regulation, and rules prohibiting bullying, violence, or intimidation; (2) to refrain from inflicting or threatening to inflict violence, injury, or damage to the person or property of another student, and (3) to refrain from placing another student in fear of being subjected to violence, injury, or damage when such actions or threats are reasonably perceived as being motivated by any personal characteristic of the student that is identified in this policy.

-- The student's race;
+- (b) Bullying, intimidation, violence, or threats of violence are prohibited and will be subject to appropriate disciplinary consequences and/or sanctions if the perpetrator of such action is found to have based the prohibited action on one or more of the following personal characteristics of the student:

-- The student's sex;
+- Race

-- The student's religion;
+- Sex

-- The student's national origin; or
+- Religion

-- The student's disability.
+- National origin

-- The student's physical appearance.
+- Disability

-Section 4.
-Consequences for Violations.
+Section 4: Consequences for Violations

-A series of graduated consequences for any violation of this policy will be those outlined in the Student Handbook and Code of Conduct or any rule or standard adopted under authority of this policy.
+A series of graduated consequences for any violation of this policy will be those outlined in the Student Code of Conduct or any rule or standard adopted under authority of this policy.

-Section 5.
-Reporting, Investigation, and Complaint Resolution Procedures.
+Section 5: Reporting, Investigation, and Complaint Resolution Procedures